Skip to main content

 How FactualMinds Helps SaaS Companies

-We have helped SaaS companies cut AWS costs by 35% while improving uptime to 99.95% — without pausing feature development.
-Whether you are an early-stage SaaS startup or an established platform looking to modernize, we bring the AWS depth needed to turn your cloud infrastructure into a competitive advantage.
+We have helped SaaS companies cut AWS costs by 35% while lifting uptime to 99.95% — without pausing feature development.
+Whether you are an early-stage startup or an established platform modernizing for enterprise buyers, we bring the AWS depth to make cloud infrastructure a competitive lever.

 Recent SaaS wins: